 * Section taken from the Spanish and Portuguese Department 2000 Report

-The Department of Spanish and Portuguese offers four types of programs in Spanish to students (a major in Spanish, a major in Romance Languages, a modified major, and a minor).
-The major offers four options of study: Hispanic Literature; Language, Culture and Society; Latino Studies, and Iberian Studies.
-The emphasis of Hispanic literature is on the period from 1500 to the present.
-Earlier masterpieces are read in modernized versions.
-The Latino Studies option concentrates on Latin American and Spanish writers in the United States.
-The Department also offers 4 programs abroad (Barcelona, Madrid, Puebla and Buenos Aires).
+The Department of Spanish and Portuguese has 28 faculty members, ranging from lecturer to full professor, and offers four types of programs in Spanish to students (a major in Spanish, a major in Romance Languages, a modified major, and a minor).
+The Department also offers 8 off-campus programs in the following locations: Barcelona, Madrid, Santander, Cuzco, and Buenos Aires).

 Masters students pursuing a Master of Arts Liberal Program or a Master of Arts Program in Comparative Literature are required to take masters courses organized in the Spanish Department.
 Students pursuing a major or a minor in Latin American, Latino and Caribbean Studies or in Women's Studies may be required to take specific courses offered by the department as part of their programs.